GitCene/CTF/Hercules/README.md

 ![](17.png)

-The important part, after retyping the parameters:
+The important part, after retyping the parameters and beautifying:

 ![](18.png)